KillianLynch/local-lab-dev/JSON Duality cloud world/sql-json/sql-json.md

     ```
 	![Image alt text](images/genre_dv.png " ")

-2. The next view we will create the MOVIE_DETAILS\_DV duality view.
+2. The next view we will create the `MOVIE_DETAILS_DV` duality view.
 Since this is for movie details, want them creating new movies as they become available  so we set those to @insert, @update, @delete.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Click **Run Script**.
+Click the **Run** button.

 	```
 	<copy>